-Medium sized greenhouse ornamental farmers provided a wide array of responses on perceived automation levels.
-Fewer farms indicated that the degree of planting and production automation was between 0% and 25% implying that the majority of businesses had invested in these key automation areas, though the vast majority of producers still reported 50% or less automation in all business lines.
+Medium sized greenhouse ornamental farmers provided a wide diversity of responses on perceived automation levels.
+Fewer farms indicated that their level of planting and production automation was between 0% and 25% implying that the majority of businesses had invested in these key automation areas, though the vast majority of producers still reported 50% or less automation in all common task areas.

-Large Farm - level of automation 100% 10
+Large Farm - level of automation